Freehold NJ — Professional Fence Installation Since 2010

-From the historic Borough's dense residential blocks to the Township's horse farms and sprawling subdivisions — fencing solutions sized for every Freehold property.
+From the historic Borough's dense residential blocks to the Township's horse farms and sprawling subdivisions — fencing built for every Freehold property.

 Freehold is really two distinct communities under one name.
 Freehold Borough is a compact, walkable town with a mix of 19th-century Victorian homes and early 20th-century bungalows on small lots.
 Freehold Township surrounds the Borough with sprawling 1980s-to-present subdivisions, horse farms, and agricultural properties on lots ranging from half an acre to 10 or more acres.
 The fencing needs of these two areas are fundamentally different.